 4.23 Employees who do not have preservable benefits are commonly given a refund of contributions.
 Some schemes may allow the individual to change his/her mind and to take a Club transfer payment instead.
 The sending scheme should make arrangements to recover the refund.
-The Club transfer value should then be calculated inas if the usual way.
-From 6 April 2006, the provisions of The Occupational Pension Schemes (Early Leavers: Cash Transfer Sums and Contribution Refunds) Regulations 2006 will apply refund had not been paid.
+The Club transfer value should be calculated as if the refund had not been paid.